 Once you’ve identified what could cause a problem for your business, you’ll be able to select the right disclaimers for your situation.

-However, here’s a general rule of thumb:
+However, there’s a general rule of thumb for writing a standard disclaimer:

 Now that you have your disclaimers, the next question would be: where do you put them on your website?